chrisnmorrison/openmastery/learn/java/fundamentals/data-types.md

 String number = "123"; // Is this an integer? (no, this is a string!)
 ```

-Arrays, in their simpliest form, can be viewed as a group of items from a specific data type, grouped together.
-They are the simpliest data structure.
+Arrays, in their simplest form, can be viewed as a group of items from a specific data type, grouped together.
+They are the simplest data structure.

 Note how they are declared, and that you need to write [] when declaring arrays.
 Additionally, there are two ways of creating arrays.